 The power of being able to transfer points

 For members of Flybuys, the Virgin partnership indirectly allows Flybuys point redemptions on all StarAlliance members, extending the reach well beyond Virgin and its partners.
-A quick calculation shows a dollar spent at Coles (on any Flybuys points) transferred through the system earns 0.32 Krisflyer points.
+A quick calculation shows a dollar spent at Coles (or a Flybuys point earned anywhere) transferred through the system earns 0.32 Krisflyer points.

 As mentioned above, very few frequent flyer programs allow you to transfer points between airlines.
 However the airline alliances and some partnership arrangements do allow you to earn points in your nominated frequent flyer account when you fly on a partner airline.
 Be aware that unless the flight is listed as code-share, you're likely to earn less points this way.
 Code share is when a flight is sold using one airlines ticketing number, but operated by another airline.
 You might for example, fly Emirates, but if your ticket has a QF number in front of it, this is a code-share flight where you are earning points as if you're flying Qantas, even though it is an Emirates plane.
 Conversely, if you booked the same flight under an Emirates ticket code with EK on it, you'd earn less points in your Qantas frequent flyer account as partner flights typically earn less points than code-share flights.
 For partner airlines, it is often worth taking a small hit to enable your points to consolidate in one account.

 For those looking to collect Velocity points at BP stations, which yields Virgin points at 8x the rate of Flybuys, this can add more points to your Virgin account (for a full run-down see The best petrol loyalty programs).